TehGM/Discord.Net-Helper/README.md

 - StringPrefix = "!",
 - TrimSpaceAfterStringPrefix = false

-You can change any property of default verificator.
-If it's not enough, you can extend default [CommandVerificator](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ICommandVerificator.cs) implementation, or create a completely new one by implementing [ICommandVerificator](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ICommandVerificator.cs) interface.
+You can change any property of default verifier.
+If it's not enough, you can extend default [CommandVerifier](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ICommandVerifier.cs) implementation, or create a completely new one by implementing [ICommandVerifier](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ICommandVerifier.cs) interface.

 ## Starting the bot
 One of the goals of the library is to simplify the bot starting.
 For this purpose, I created [BotInitializer](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/BotInitializer.cs) class.
 It's sole purpose is to start the client.